sharmainec/tp/docs/UserGuide.md

 Format: `download`

 * The exported file will be added to `data` folder in a CSV format.
 * The CSV file will have 2 columns.
-The first column is for the English phrase, and the second column is for foreign phrase.
+The first column is for the English phrase, and the second column is for the foreign phrase.

 ### Exiting the program : `exit`